Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: The Minimax Pairwise-Group Fairness Framework For Optimizing AUC

 While the above discussion naturally leads to a regularization or a constrained optimization fairness scheme, we adapt the minimax fairness scheme \citep{martinez2020minimax, diana2021minimax}.
 To explain our choice, we first decompose the overall AUC as a mixture of the intra-group and the inter-group AUCs.

 where $\Pbb[Z, Z']$ is the prior distribution of a pair of sensitive attributes.
 Recall that the target is to optimize AUC, or to maximize the probability of a qualified candidate ranking higher than an unqualifed one in the example.
 Eq. \eqref{eq:auc-mixture-decomposition} indicates that maximizing intra-group or inter-group AUC does not conflict with the interest of this target.
-Therefore, maximizing the minimum group-level AUC should preserve the utility in overall AUC while boosting the similarity on Eq. \eqref{eq:equal-all}.
+Therefore, maximizing the minimum group-level AUC will have the potential of not significantly sacrificing the overall AUC while boosting the similarity on Eq. \eqref{eq:equal-all}.
 Based on the above discussion, we are in position to formalize the learning problem in a maximin sense.

 Eq. \eqref{eq:max-min-auc} is intractable for two reasons.
 First, the true distribution $\Dcal$ is unknown.
 In practice, we only have access to a sample $S = \{S_1, \cdots, S_n\}$ drawn from $\Dcal$.
 For convenience, we denote $S_i \in S$ by $\xbf_i^{z+}$ (resp. $\xbf_i^{z-}$) if it is coming from group $z$ with positive (resp. negative) label, we further denote $S^{z+} = \{\xbf_i^{z+}| i \in [n]\}$ and $S^{z-} = \{\xbf_i^{z-}| i \in [n]\}$ as two subsets of such examples.
 We can therefore define the empirical group-level AUC as: